NicholasLin718/NicholasLin718/README.md

 # Howdy! 🤠 My name is Nicholas (he/him)

-I'm Nicholas, a second-year Software Engineering student from the University of Waterloo.
+I'm Nicholas, a third-year Software Engineering student from the University of Waterloo.
 I've been exploring a lot of Full Stack, but I'm pretty much interested in learning and exploring anything related to software development at the moment 😄.
 You can check out some of my past projects below.
 Feel free to reach out if you have questions, or just want to chat!

 🏫 **Software Engineering** at the University of Waterloo